Mission Orientation Program

 In a recently published Catholic News Service article, Joanne Blaney, director of mission services said, “Orientation at MKLM is a continuing exploration of a candidate’s call to mission.
 The program addresses living with ambiguity and helps to develop openness to new ways of living and using skills.”

-The class of 2016 departs for their respective mission sites early in early 2017 to participate in the next stage of their orientation to mission, including in-country language training and acculturation.
+The class of 2016 departed for their respective mission sites in early 2017 to participate in the next stage of their orientation to mission, including in-country language training and acculturation.

-Class of 2016: (top row, left to right) Filo Siles (Bolivia); Becca Muder (Brazil); Tim Ross (El Salvador); Annie Burns (Bolivia); Anne Berry, Susanna, George Stablein, Louisa (Tanzania) (bottom row, left to right) Kathleen Maynard, Maelle, Marcelo Maiorano, Cecilia (Brazil) These new missioners will be serving in Bolivia, Brazil, Tanzania and El Salvador starting in early 2017.
+Class of 2016: (top row, left to right) Filo Siles (Bolivia); Becca Muder (Brazil); Tim Ross (El Salvador); Annie Burns (Bolivia); Anne Berry, Susanna, George Stablein, Louisa (Tanzania) (bottom row, left to right) Kathleen Maynard, Maelle, Marcelo Maiorano, Cecilia (Brazil) These new missioners began serving in Bolivia, Brazil, Tanzania and El Salvador in early 2017.